wDove1/Node-RED-System-Node/README.md

 - **system-event-node**
 - **system-property-node**

 Note: For the system to work a *Thing Directory* must be set up with the [Web of Things (WoT)](https://www.w3.org/WoT/) framework and made available.
-The Thing Directory must have an action called "getURIs" that will return a list of all *Thing* URIs for the Things connected to it.
+The Thing Directory must have an endpoint called "things" that will return a list of all the Things connected to it.

 ## Contributing